livefreensmart/moderation-guidelines/categories/development.md

 ### Old Projects

-Utopian can not retroactively reward all open source work every done, so there needs to be a date limitation to guarantee a certain relevance and up-to-dateness.
+Utopian can not retroactively reward all open source work ever done, so there needs to be a date limitation to guarantee a certain relevance and up-to-dateness.
 Pull requests must not be older than 7 days and the project must have been active within the last 12 month.

 Simply uploading old files to GitHub is not the way to go.
 An open source project needs to be carefully prepared.
 It should be up-to-date and well documented.
 The development should happen in an organized and transparent manner, using Git/GitHub, which is the de-facto standard for managing collaborative software development.
 If another versioning system was used before, there should be proof over the projects history in the form of the original repository.

-### Proof Of Work
+### Third Party Software

 Evaluating the amount of work that went into a contribution can be tricky, because projects can contain numerous files of different types and formats and of course it's recommended to reuse code and outsource large parts of the work to existing third party libraries.
 Of course those parts can't be taken into account when evaluating the contribution.
-In fact there are some common rules and best practices to follow, when working with third party software.
+You as a moderator need to be able to distinguish between actual work and utilisation of other peoples work.
+There are rules and best practices to follow, when working with third party software, that you have to be familiar with.

-If possible, it shouldn't be directly included in the project. ...

-...

 ## Contributions

+Contributions to existing projects are much more easy to review as the amount of code and files you have to look at is most likely much less.
+If the repository meets the activity requirements and the PR is merged, the contribution is qualified to be approved.
+However, you need to validate the amount of work that went into a contribution.
+Again there's no specific metric, but updating the project's dependencies file is, for sure, not enough.
+A contribution should include a bug fix, a new feature or any other **significant improvement** to be rewarded by Utopian.

 ## Checklist